 Sébastien Soriano is the Chairman of Arcep (the French telecom regulator) since 2015.
 He was BEREC Chair 2017 (the European telecom body) and was BEREC Vice-Chair in 2016 and 2018.
-He is now Chair of Fratel, the network of French-speaking telecommunications regulators.
+In 2019, he was Chair of Fratel, the network of French-speaking telecommunications regulators.

 Born in 1975, he has spent most of his career in digital policies, competition and telecoms regulation areas.
 He started his career at the French Competition Authority, between 2001 and 2004, as a case handler and then as Deputy General Rapporteur, between 2009 and 2012.
 Between 2004 and 2009, he held various positions at Arcep.